shot by Daniel

-I always thought fotografy – that's not for me.
+I always thought photography – that's not for me.

-It's a technique and a level of nerdism I just never had.
+It’s a technical craft, a level of nerdiness I just never had.

-And I remember the sour acidic smell of the black and white developer and the general cocky atmosphere around that course at university.
+And I remember the acidic smell of black-and-white developer and the cocky atmosphere around that course at university.

 My friend Jasper showed me how to see the world — a fun, dirty, crop-able experience.

 Last year I bought a white mercedes 190E.
-All my friends said: But why do you need a car in Berlin?
+All my friends said: Why do you need a car in Berlin?
 Clearly irritated (even if in a fun sense) about my decision.

-My answer: I am a car lover.
+My answer: I’m a car lover.
 Always had been.
 It’s just coming out this way.

 As a kid I learned all the model names: Kadett, Xantia, Civic, Colt, Polo, R4, Cinquecento …

-It gave me a cosy feeling, a feeling of orientation and familiarity.
+It gave me a cosy feeling — a sense of orientation and familiarity.
 Carfriends.

 I went from a white Micra to a white Mercedes.

-I started taking fotos of cars since my benz purchase.
-Because once I owed an oldtimer and that itch was scratched
+I started taking photos of cars since my benz purchase.
+Because once I owned an old-timer and that itch was scratched,

-my eyes started to see the beauty of new cars.
-Cocky, aerodynamic.
+my eyes started noticing the beauty of new cars too – cocky, aerodynamic.

-So I started taking pictures not only of Volvos and Saabs but of AMGs and even *ehem* Teslas.
+So I began taking pictures not just of Volvos and Saabs but of AMGs and even *ahem* Teslas.

-I love NK because the big streets like Karl Marx, Hermannstraße and Sonnenallee are like rivers.
+I love NK because the big streets — Karl-Marx-Straße, Hermannstraße, Sonnenallee — flow like rivers.

 And the car sounds are the shore.
-I just love watching cars passing by.
+I love watching them pass by.
 Carspotting.

 Connecting over cars is a beautiful thing.